ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/oauth.md

         you'll look up the user in that table.
 If that user doesn't already exist, you'll create a new entry in the table for that user.

-3. Is your application one that can give answers *entirely* based on information the user enters during a single session of use, and that does *NOT* need to remember anything from one session to the next (only from one page to the next)? *AND*  can all of the information that is needed to give answers either freely available online with no authentication, or information that can be stored in a hard-coded file as part of your application?
+3. Is your application one that can
+    *  give answers *entirely* based on information the user enters during a single session of use, *AND*
+    * does *NOT* need to remember anything from one session to the next (only from one page to the next), *AND*
+    * is all of the information that is needed to give answers either freely available online with no authentication, OR
+    * is it information that can be stored in a hard-coded file as part of your application?
-    * If so, then you probably do NOT need user logins, or OAuth.
+    If so, then <b>you probably do NOT need user logins, or OAuth</b>.
 You don't need to read the rest of of this page.
-    * But there are very few webapps for which that is true. :-)
+    But there are very few webapps for which that is true. :-)

 # We'll use Github as our OAuth provider, at least initially